-This is similar to the command discipline, but is used against multiple targets.
-Priests often use this ability to keep Warriors fighting even after their morale breaks.
+after their morale breaks.
 Large groups of scourge can also be likewise affected.

 When commanding a group, the command is successful in two targets for every fractional success.
-For the subject to resist, ifact each subject of the command is only effected by a single fractional success so any Psyche defense roll that is at least in the Full column will successfully defend.
-A player may choose to refuse the command but the character takes 10 Mental Stress for each fractional success from the command.
+For the subject to resist, each subject of the command is only effected by a single fractional success so any Psyche defense roll that is at least in the Full column will successfully defend.

 This is one of the very first Kalec abilities developed.
 The Kalec interferes with the normal functioning of the brain, entering nonsense into the thought process.
-Those affected by confusion tend to stumble about, fall down or simply stop doing anything for a short time.
+Those affected by confusion tend to stumble about, fall down or simply stop doing anything for 2D6 turns.
 Priests have learned how to utilize this ability over time.

 To successfully confuse someone a Psy roll is made.
 For the subject to resist, they must make a Psyche roll to reduce the fractional successes of the aggressor.
-For each fractional success left over the victim is incapacitated for 1d6 turns.
 One person can be affected by this discipline per Action used.